walterbrunetti/telepresence-robot/README.md

 Arduino Jhonny Five project

 ### Next steps
+- I'm not sure if servo controller example is correct in terms of max velocity, and params.
+Check that.
-- Make Step motor to work
+- Make Step motor to work.

 ### Running